AnkitJha13/Tic-Tac-Toe-/README.md

 This is a simple implementation of the classic game Tic Tac Toe using HTML, CSS, and JavaScript.
 It allows two players to take turns marking spaces on a 3x3 grid until one player wins or the game ends in a draw.

 ## Demo
-You can try out the game by visiting the "[live demo.]""(https://ankitjha13.github.io/Tic-Tac-Toe-/)"
+You can try out the game by visiting the https://ankitjha13.github.io/Tic-Tac-Toe-/

 # How to Play
 - The game is played on a 3x3 grid.
 Each cell represents a position on the board.